CagriCatik/Battery-Systems-Technology/webpage/docs/theory/10_modeling_testing/05_hil/04_bms.md

 - **Robust Software Integration:** Open ASM models and real-time simulation platforms facilitate precise emulation of battery behavior, enabling thorough testing of state-of-charge, thermal management, and balancing strategies.
 - **Comprehensive Safety Measures:** Multiple layers of safety, including enclosed compartments, isolation monitors, and secondary safety circuits, ensure that high voltage testing is conducted securely.
 - **Scalability and Flexibility:** The test system architecture is designed to meet the needs of various applications, from small-scale prototyping to full-scale testing of complex battery systems.

-This documentation serves as a guide for engineers and developers seeking to implement or evaluate advanced BMS test solutions, ensuring that battery systems meet the rigorous performance and safety standards required for modern electrified vehicles.

----